axeldimaria/FireTest/README.md

 # FireTest

 This is a test for Firebase.
-You can add or retrieve data from the database
+You can add by typing text into the text area and clicking the button.

+When the website loads, it retrieves data from the DB and displays it down in the text area.

 ## DB Structure